vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

 at a time.

-The vmalloc buffer type starts off with a size of 128kB, but you can change it (while not aquiring), by writing to the associated attribute of the interleaved channel.
+The vmalloc buffer type starts off with a size of 128kB, but you can change it (while not acquiring), by writing to the associated attribute of the interleaved channel.
 For example this sets it to 10MB::

      export DEV=/sys/bus/zio/devices/adc-100m14b-0200
      echo 10000 > $DEV/cset0/chani/buffer/max-buffer-kb

-The dubugfs Interface
+The debugfs Interface
 =====================

 The fmcadc100m14b4cha driver exports a set of debugfs attributes which